Before you read the full article here are some key points:

 - An antibody test does not tell you whether other parts of your immune system, such as T cells, have responded to the vaccine.
 Therefore, a negative result does not tell the whole story

-- You are also protected by everybody else being vaccinated and are unlikely to catch COVID-19 while cases are low, especially if you continue to take precautions
+- You are also more protected by everybody else being fully vaccinated, especially if you also continue to take precautions

 - If you are concerned about whether you are still at risk of COVID-19, such as whether you should return to work, discuss this with your clinical team.

 It’s fair to say that the pandemic has been a rollercoaster ride for the blood cancer community.
 From the moment the list of the clinically extremely vulnerable was announced in March 2020, those diagnosed with blood cancers have had to contend with shielding.
-Many of you have told us that shielding was really tough, which is why we were all very excited to hear about the approval of the first vaccine, the Pfizer BioNTech one, just before Christmas last year.
+Many of you have told us that shielding was really tough, which is why we were all very excited about the COVID-19 vaccinations.

-However, since then, there have been some initial concerns that the COVID-19 vaccines are not as effective for blood cancer patients as they are for people who are otherwise healthy.
+However, since then, there have been studies which show that the COVID-19 vaccines are not as effective for blood cancer patients as they are for people who are otherwise healthy.
 In some ways, this makes sense – vaccines rely on an immune system within your body to respond, this is how they work.
 Most blood cancers are illnesses of the immune system; this is why being at increased risk from infection is a common side effect of leukaemia and experiencing more frequent infections is a common symptom prior to diagnosis.